ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

 # The Lane-Emden Equation and Polytropic EoS

-This repository documents aproject exploring the structure of white dwarfs using classical and statistical physics tools.
+This repository documents a project exploring the structure of white dwarfs using classical and statistical physics tools.

 ---
+Part I — The Lane-Emden Equation and Polytropic Equation of State

 This article presents the derivation and solution of the Lane-Emden equation, a dimensionless form of the hydrostatic equilibrium equation for polytropic stars.
 The analysis includes: